Mastermind0100/Optical-Character-Recognizer/README.md

 Let's dive into it!

 ## How to Use the OCR
-1. Copy the following codes/files into the directory you are using for your project: (Note that if you have just a single code file, you can copy it to this directory instead)
+1. Copy the following codes/files into the directory you are using for your project:
     * ocr.py
     * fmodelwts.h5